 When looking at Pride events, make sure that the structure of the event is something that your dog will be comfortable with.
 There's no shame in having a reactive dog or a dog who is nervous or uncomfortable around groups of dogs or people.
 Counterconditioning and positive reinforcement training can help reactive dogs to develop new emotional responses to previously stressful situations, but a crowded Pride festival isn't a good place to start working on those skills.

 Not sure if your local community pride events will be happening this year, or do you not feel comfortable venturing out in public groups yet?
 That's completely understandable, and that doesn't mean you and your dog have to sit it out!
 Celebrating at home with your dog can be a lot of fun.

-These days, LGBTQ+ Pride-themed dog toys and accessories are everywhere: most major stores like Target, Petco and PetSmart have cute Pride-themed dog collections.
-Specialty companies like Bark Box have also released entire Pride-themed dog toy lines that are benefiting LGBTQ+ organizations.
-You can also get Pride-themed outfits or bandanas if your dog enjoys dressing up, and have solo Pride walks in your neighborhood during June.
+These days, LGBTQ+ Pride-themed dog toys and accessories are everywhere: most major stores like Target, Petco, PetSmart, and Chewy have cute Pride-themed dog collections.
+You can also get Pride-themed outfits or bandanas if your dog enjoys dressing up, and have solo Pride walks in your neighborhood during June!